tr1813/ancient-ice-in-austria/markdown/about_me.md

 </figure>
 <div class=text>

 	Hello there!
-I'm an Earth Scientist trained in geology and paleoclimate.
+I'm an Earth Scientist trained in geology, data science and paleoclimate.

 	I explore, map and monitor ice caves in the European Alps.

-	In

-	I currently work on the Ice in caves: a threatened climate archive project at the University of Innbruck.
+	I'm interested to see how we can interpret past climate signals captured by the ice as it was deposited.

+	These objects are threatened by changes in temperature and precipitation patterns in the alpine environment.
+	There is a risk that those archives will disappear from the Alps before long.
+	Before that happens, we need to better understand the forcings of cave ice accumulation and the response of caves to a changing, warming climate.

+	My current job at the University of Innbruck involves the evaluation of the suitability of several cave sites for targeted research and preservation procedures.

 </div>
 <div style="height:100px" aria-hidden="true" class="wp-block-spacer"></div>